-The LPAC will also determine whether certain accommodations are necessary for any state-mandated assessments.
-The STAAR Spanish, as mentioned at Standardized Testing on page 89, may be administered to an English learner up to grade 5.
+The LPAC will also determine whether certain accommodations are necessary for any statemandated assessments.
+The STAAR Spanish, as mentioned at Standardized Testing, may be administered to an English learner up to grade 5.
 In limited circumstances, a student's LPAC may exempt the student from an otherwise required state-mandated assessment or may waive certain graduation requirements related to the English I end-of-course (EOC) assessment.
 The Texas English Language Proficiency Assessment System (TELPAS) will also be administered to English learners who qualify for services.